Crossroads MVP

 • Healing Kits may be used to heal more permanently.

-• The Orc Warrior uses a Healing Kit, but only manages to heal H.
+• The Orc Warrior uses a Healing Kit and manages to heal HH.

-• Armour Kits may be used to repair Armour.
+• Armour Kits may also be used to repair Armour.

 Character Recovery